 This brings us to motherboard Chipsets:

 Depending upon your build, the motherboard chipset you choose will vary.

-The chipset is a very important consideration as it determines a lot of the specs directly and also indirectly reflects upon your overall budget.
+The chipset is a very important consideration as it determines many of the specs, directly and indirectly reflecting your overall budget.

 - The socket for the CPU